Notes on the Geography of Peru: Pisac

 The walls are plenty solid, but not of the best Inca quality, so the implication is that though the location is grand the occupants weren't.

 Mundane structures.
 The thatching is a reminder that Inca buildings even of the most perfect stonework were thatched.
 Odd combination: materials that last forever combined with a material that must be replaced every few years.
+In earthquake country maybe it's a good idea.

 Why the recesses?
 More to the point: why the juxtaposition of crude and semi-fine work?
 Answer: you need a better guide.